Google Sidewiki

-Google Sidewiki was a web annotation tool from Google, launched in September 2009 and discontinued in December 2011.
-Sidewiki was a browser extension that allowed anyone logged into a Google Account to make and view comments about a given website in a sidebar.
-Despite the name, the tool was not a collaborative wiki, though the comments were editable by the author.
+Google Sidewiki was a web annotation service from Google, launched in September 2009 and discontinued in December 2011.
+Sidewiki was accessible through a browser extension that allowed anyone logged into a Google Account to make and view comments about a given website in a sidebar.
+Despite the name, Sidewiki was not a collaborative wiki, though the comments were editable by the author.

 Function

-Google used ranking algorithms to determine comment relevancy and usefulness, using criteria such as users voting up and down a comment, and past user contributions.
+Google used ranking algorithms to determine comment relevancy and usefulness, using criteria such as users voting up and down a comment and past user contributions.
 Anyone could look up a contributor's Google profile and assess their credibility.
 Caesar Sengupta of Google argued that the link to Google Profiles would help increase comment quality, because "People stop making trivial comments when it ties back to them."
 Website owners could "claim" their site, giving them the right to the first comment on the Sidewiki for that site.
 Sidewiki also linked to "relevant posts from blogs and other sources", a feature that was potentially gameable.
 Sidewiki was available for Internet Explorer and Firefox through Google Toolbar, and on the Google Chrome browser through an add-on.
 For other browsers like Safari, it was available as a third-party bookmarklet.
 Comments could be shared via a link, email, Twitter, or Facebook, and an API was available for developers.